netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/nsip6_module.rst

       Advertise or do not advertise the route for the Virtual IP (VIP6) address on the basis of the state of the virtual servers associated with that VIP6.

-      \* NONE - Advertise the route for the VIP6 address, irrespective of the state of the virtual servers associated with the address.
+      \* \ :literal:`NONE`\  - Advertise the route for the VIP6 address, irrespective of the state of the virtual servers associated with the address.

       \* ONE VSERVER - Advertise the route for the VIP6 address if at least one of the associated virtual servers is in UP state.

       \* ALL VSERVER - Advertise the route for the VIP6 address if all of the associated virtual servers are in UP state.

-      \* VSVR\_CNTRLD.
+      \* \ :literal:`VSVR\_CNTRLD`\ .
 Advertise the route for the VIP address according to the  RHIstate (RHI STATE) parameter setting on all the associated virtual servers of the VIP address along with their states.

-      When Vserver RHI Level (RHI) parameter is set to VSVR\_CNTRLD, the following are different RHI behaviors for the VIP address on the basis of RHIstate (RHI STATE) settings on the virtual servers associated with the VIP address:
+      When Vserver RHI Level (RHI) parameter is set to \ :literal:`VSVR\_CNTRLD`\ , the following are different RHI behaviors for the VIP address on the basis of RHIstate (RHI STATE) settings on the virtual servers associated with the VIP address:

        \* If you set RHI STATE to PASSIVE on all virtual servers, the Citrix ADC always advertises the route for the VIP address.